Skip to content

 Things you can defer

 Designer light fixtures, premium tile, custom millwork — easy upgrades after move-in.
 Don't let your initial finish budget be the reason your project goes over.
+Use the cost anatomy to see which line items reward early restraint.

 FAQ · Design